 Bloodhounds can also quickly analyze odors and differentiate them from other odors easily.
 It’s why a Bloodhound has become one of the most widely used tracking dog.
 All of this requires a special type of intelligence – the instinctive intelligence.

-The final component of dog intelligence is adaptive intelligence, which is the hardest to measure in dogs.
-This type of IQ refers to the dog’s ability to learn for itself without the help of humans (like in obedience training).
+The final component of dog intelligence is adaptive intelligence, which may be the hardest to measure in dogs.
+This type of intelligence refers to the dog’s ability to learn for itself without the help of humans.

 Dogs with high adaptive intelligence tend to be good problem solvers.
 In addition, these dogs are likely to learn from past experiences and mistakes.